Review: Bezos

 The choice of an obscure children’s book that is only available on Amazon.sg and has no reviews for a biopic of Amazon’s founder is baffling.
 I can find no information on whether Bezos approved of this project or what he even thinks about it, so I’ll refrain from accusing him of commissioning a hagiography.
 But I do think he deserves a better movie.

-1. Featuring Martin Freeman as the found of Acorn Computers↩︎
+1. Featuring Martin Freeman as the founder of Acorn Computers↩︎

 2. RIP↩︎